MISSISSAUGA RESIDENT ONE STEP CLOSER TO COLLECTING LOTTERY PRIZE

 Prize Claim Subject to Insider Win Process

-As Alka is an employee at an authorized OLG retailer, this prize falls within OLG's definition of an Insider Win.
-Alka did not purchase or validate the ticket at her place of employment.
+As Hyo Jung is an employee at an authorized OLG retailer, this prize falls within OLG's definition of an Insider Win.
+Hyo Jung did not purchase or validate the ticket at her place of employment.

 As of today's date, the claimant has completed the first step of a two-step Insider Win process, which included enhanced scrutiny of the prize claim.